The Most Expensive Gaming Keyboard in the World 2022

 13. Backlit keyboard

-The backlit keyboard provides light for gaming and computing in both wired and wireless designs.
+The backlit keyboard provides light for gaming and computing in wired and wireless designs.
 Backlit keys are not required, but all keys on the keyboard are easily visible, making them a great option for people with vision problems.

-What are the 3 types of keyboards?
+What are the three types of keyboards?

 Comparing the various keyboards, you can see three main types of keyboards depending on their size and features.

-What are the 2 types of keyboards?
+What are the two types of keyboards?

 When it comes to keyboards, there are two main types: